carueda/tscfg/readme.md

 durations {
   # optional duration; reported Long (Option[Long] in scala) is null (None) if value is missing
   # or whatever is provided converted to days
-  days = "duration:day?"
+  days: "duration:day?"

   # required duration; reported long (Long) is whatever is provided
   # converted to hours
-  hours = "duration:hour"
+  hours: "duration:hour"

   # optional duration with default value;
   # reported long (Long) is in milliseconds, either 550,000 if value is missing
   # or whatever is provided converted to millis
-  millis = "duration:ms | 550s"
+  millis: "duration:ms | 550s"

   ...
 }